Grilled Marinated Pork Loin

 • During last 10 minutes of grilling, baste pork with reserved marinade.

-• Add Fresh Herbs: Finish the dish with some fresh parsley or thyme.
+• Add Fresh Herbs: Finish the dish with some fresh parsley, rosemary, or thyme.

-• Short cut tip: Prepare the pork and marinade in advance and allow it to sit for up to twelve hours.
+• Shortcut tip: Prepare the pork and marinade in advance and allow it to sit for up to twelve hours, or until the pork is ready to cook.

-• Alternate ingredient for glaze: Add a touch of heat with paprika or red pepper flakes.
+• Flavorful Marinade: Add a touch of heat with paprika or red pepper flakes.
+You can also add garlic powder, or sprinkle generously with salt and pepper.

-• Alternate cooking method tip: This Marinated Pork Recipe can be cooked in the oven if you do not have access to a grill.
+• Oven method: This marinated pork recipe can be cooked using the oven on a grill pan if you do not have access to a grill.
 Bake at 350 for about 40 minutes or until the internal temperature reaches 145 degrees.

 1. MMMM!
 I can almost smell this one!
 Thank you for sharing!